 Pros of Reddit

-- One of its best features is that you can create a subreddit on posts which interests you.
+- One of its best features is that you can create a subreddit on posts that interests you.
 People can join in and follow the subreddits.

 - The front page of Reddit always shows the hottest, trending topics.
 You can post, repost, comment, upvote, or even share them on your profile.